 Here are the latest COVID-19 case numbers confirmed Thursday in Washington

-The Washington state Department of Health reported 2,584 new cases of COVID-19 and 32 deaths Thursday.
+The Washington state Department of Health reported 1,624 new cases of COVID-19 and 28 deaths on Thursday.

-Pierce County reported 228 cases Thursday and one new death.
-Pierce County has a total of 391 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 170 cases Thursday and four new deaths.
+Pierce County has a total of 408 deaths likely caused by COVID-19 as of Thursday, according to the Tacoma-Pierce County Health Department.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.